 IDOLiSH7 (2015 -)

 Masuda joined the franchise from the start.
-He was casted as Iori Izumi, IDOLiSH7‘s lead vocal and one of the “brains” behind the group’s management.
-Iori is a perfectionist that carries a superior air and a sharp tongue, however that is only to mask a softer side of his.
+He was cast as Iori Izumi, IDOLiSH7‘s lead vocal and one of the “brains” behind the group’s management.
+Iori is a perfectionist that carries superior air and a sharp tongue, however, that is only to mask a softer side of his.

-Iori grown to be a fan favorite character within the franchise and is often found ranking high on character popularity polls in Japan.
+Iori grew to be a fan favorite character within the franchise and is often found ranking high on character popularity polls in Japan.

 Ensemble Stars!
 (2015 -)